AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58141-phpsessid-regenerates-on-post-requests-for-logged-in-customers-with-l2-redis-cache-enabled.md

 1. Send a few POST requests
 1. Login to the [!UICONTROL Admin] panel and change the middle name of the customer.
 1. When the middle name is saved, change it and save it again a few times.
-1. On the Storefront, send a POST request.
+1. On the storefront, send a POST request.
 PHPSESSID should now have changed.
-1. On the Storefront, send another POST request and check PHPSESSID.
+1. On the storefront, send another POST request and check PHPSESSID.
 1. Repeat the previous step a few times.<u>Expected results</u>:

 <u>Expected results</u>

+PHPSESSID should be regenerated only once after changing customer data.

 <u>Actual results</u>:

-Cart Price Rule discount is not applied.
+PHPSESSID is regenerated every time POST requests are sent.

 ## Apply the patch